vercel/next.js/packages/next/README.md

 ## Automatic Prerendering

-Next.js will automatically detect if a page is `static` at build time with `next build`, this is currently based on whether or not `getInitialProps` is set in the page, if set Next.js will assume that your page is not `static` and requires a server or lambda bundle.

-This allows Next.js to automatically replace server bundles for static pages with static HTML files.
-This has numerous benefits like better ability to be cached, cheaper runtime costs, and more.

-During the build, when we automatically prerender a page, for example `/about`, the server bundle in `.next/server/static/${BUILD_ID}/about.js` will be automatically replaced with `.next/server/static/${BUILD_ID}/about.html`.
-Then when you run `next start` or deploy with [now](https://zeit.co/now) the HTML file will be automatically served instead of requiring a server-side render each request.
+Next.js automatically determines that a page is static (can be prerendered) if it has no has blocking data requirements.
+This determination is made by the absence of `getInitialProps` in the page.

+If `getInitialProps` is present, Next.js will not prerender the page.
+Instead, Next.js will use its default behavior and render the page on-demand, per-request (meaning Server-Side Rendering).

+If `getInitialProps` is absent, Next.js will **statically optimize** your page automatically by prerendering it to static HTML.

+This feature allows Next.js to emit hybrid applications that contain **both server-rendered and statically generated pages**.
+This ensures Next.js always emits applications that are **fast by default**.

+> **Note**: Statically generated pages are still reactive: Next.js will hydrate your application client-side to give it full interactivity.

+This feature provides many benefits.
+For example, optimized pages require no server-side computation and can be instantly streamed to the end-user from CDN locations.

+The result is an _ultra fast_ loading experience for your users.

+`next build` will emit `.html` files for statically optimized pages.
+The result will be a file named `.next/server/static/${BUILD_ID}/about.html` instead of `.next/server/static/${BUILD_ID}/about.js`.

+The built-in Next.js server (`next start`) and programmatic API (`app.getRequestHandler()`) both support this build output transparently.
+There is no configuration or special handling required.

-> **Note**: If you have a [custom `App`](#custom-app) with a custom `getInitialProps` then this optimization will be disabled.
+> **Note**: If you have a [custom `<App>`](#custom-app) with `getInitialProps` then this optimization will be disabled.

+> **Note**: If you have a [custom `<Document>`](#custom-document) with `getInitialProps` be sure you check if `ctx.req` is defined before assuming the page is server-side rendered.
+> `ctx.req` will be `undefined` for pages that are prerendered.

 ## Production deployment